gkrajput07/Project-Demo/README.md

 # Project-Demo
-This Is demo for Git &amp; Github
+This Is demo for Git &amp; Github.